matat0/CrossScores-nextjs/README.md

 To install our application and all dependencies you are first required to install ***Node.js*** The latest version of Node.js can be found [Here](https://nodejs.org/en/download).

-When initially creating our app, we utilized an automatic installation provided to' us by Next.js.
+When initially creating our app, we utilized an automatic installation provided to us by Next.js.
 We simply entered a line of code into our terminal, which setup the building blocks for our project.
 Although ***you aren't required*** to do this, I will provide the line of code below if you wish to start your own project